Speed can make or break your WordPress site. Just one extra second of load time can cost you thousands of visitors.

 How Can I Make My Website Load Pictures Faster?

 You can make your website load pictures faster by using smaller image file formats like JPEG or WebP, reducing the resolution of your images, and using an image hosting service like Cloudinary.

 Speeding Up Your WordPress Site Is An Ongoing Process

-Now that you’ve read this guide, you have an idea of just how much effort it takes to speed up WordPress.
+Now that you’ve read this guide, you have an idea of just how to speed up WordPress and how much effort it takes.

 You have to pick the right hosting provider, keep your WordPress install clean and efficient, install a caching plugin, optimize images and web pages, and keep track of your website’s speed ratings.

-A good portion of these steps are things you’ll only have to do once.
+You’ll only have to do a good portion of these steps once.
 Keeping your website optimized and competitive does take some regular maintenance and monitoring.

-If you’re like us, budgeting enough time to speed up your WordPress site yourself just isn’t in the cards.
-Besides, making sure you get it done right isn’t easy, especially once you start tweaking your site’s code.
+If you’re like us, budgeting enough time to increase your WordPress site speed isn’t in the cards.
+Besides, ensuring you finish it right isn’t easy, especially once you start tweaking your site’s code.